ChristopherFu01/CHOCAnxiety/README.md

 ### Data Acknowledgment

-The data used in this project was provided by the National Center for Health Statistics and CDC at the following address: [https://data.cdc.gov/NCHS/Indicators-of-Anxiety-or-Depression-Based-on-Repor/8pt5-q6wp/about_data](url)
+The [data](https://data.cdc.gov/NCHS/Indicators-of-Anxiety-or-Depression-Based-on-Repor/8pt5-q6wp/about_data) used in this project was provided by the National Center for Health Statistics and CDC.

 Note that the dataset has been updated since October 4, 2024, whereas the project itself focuses on data the Summer of 2023 and before.
 The most notable changes in the updated dataset that are NOT present in this dataset include: